hashicorp/design-system/website/docs/patterns/form-patterns/partials/validation/validation.md

 ### Client-side

-[Client-side validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation) is an initial check in the browser to ensure that required fields aren’t empty and the value is in the correct format.
+[Client-side validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation) is an initial check in the browser to ensure that required fields aren’t empty and the values are in the correct format.

 ![Example of client side form validation](/assets/components/form/primitives/form-primitives-validation-client.png =600x*)